 This course is the second of three advanced nursing science clinical courses for the preparation of the family nurse practitioner with the practice doctorate.
-The focus is on the development and refinement of the clinical appraisal and diagnostic skills needed by the advanced practice nurse with the Doctor of Nursing Practice (DNP) in ambulatory and community settings.
+The focus is on the development and refinement of the clinical appraisal and diagnostic skills needed by the advanced practice nurse with the Doctorate of Nursing practice (DNP) in ambulatory and community settings.
 The course enhances the student's ability to apply theories, standards of practice and evidence-based research to the care of patients with acute and chronic health problems.
 The student implements the role activities of the advanced practice nurse through critical thinking, therapeutic interventions, communication and professional role interaction.
 4 credits Prerequisites: Graduate Core Courses, Advanced Pathophysiology, Advanced Pharmacology and Advanced Health Assessment.
 Corequisite: NG760A.

-NG761A Advanced Nursing Science for the DNP: Family NP Theory II

-This course is the second of two advanced nursing science theoretical courses for the preparation of the family nurse practitioner with the practice doctorate.
-The focus of this course is on the development and refinement of the critical thinking skills necessary to achieve the domain, core competencies, and essentials of the advanced practice nurse with the Doctorate of Nursing
+NG761A Advanced Nursing Science for the DNP: Family Nurse Practitioner Primary Care of the Family with Children II doctorate.
+The focus of this course is on the development and refinement of the critical thinking skills necessary to achieve the domain, core competencies, and essentials of the advanced practice nurse with the Doctorate of Nursing Practice (DNP).

-Practice (DNP).
 Grounded in theory and evidencebased research, the course enhances the student's knowledge of health promotion and disease prevention and management strategies needed to care for the patient and family experiencing acute and chronic health problems in ambulatory and community settings.
-8 credits Prerequisites: Graduate Core Courses, Advanced Pathophysiology, Advanced Pharmacology, Advanced Health Assessment, and NG760A, NG 760B.
+8 credits Prerequisites: Graduate Core Courses, Advanced Pathophysiology, Advanced Pharmacology, Advanced Health Assessment, and NG760A ,NG 760B.
 Corequisite: NG761B.